AkrosAG/Akros-Marketplace/Architecture/README.md

 To be filled after MVP released.

-## Stakeholders

-- Jan Richter: Developer
-- Berthold Talla: Developer
-- Cristian Ayerbe: Developer
-- Stefan Le-Mingh: Developer
-- Martin Dobrev: Developer
-- Hermann Kamdoum: Developer
-- Irina Finger: Product Owner
-- Timmy Aeberli: Business Analyst
-- Iliyan Kostev: Designer
-- André Hirter: Maintainer
-- Heinz Lätsch: Maintainer
-- Thomas Kneubühl: Sponsor

 # Architecture Constraints

 # System Scope and Context

 ## Business Context

-The following diagram shows the most important AMP functions as a business flow.
+The following diagram shows the most important AM functions as a business flow.
 Colored boxes stand for the features in scope (going to be specify and develop next), white ones show the futureoriented functions.

 ![image](https://user-images.githubusercontent.com/96523998/151372519-99054f96-63d0-4bc6-843e-d1bc816ff4cb.png)